Martin Brundle: Benetton, Ligier, McLaren and Jordan (1992–1996)

 To the shock of the F1 paddock, Brundle found himself dropped from Benetton for 1993, Italian Riccardo Patrese taking his place.
 He came very close to a seat with world champions Williams, but in the end Damon Hill got the drive instead.
 Still in demand within F1, Brundle raced for Ligier in 1993.
-More points finishes and a fine third at Imola were achieved in a car without active suspension.
-With finishing 7th in the World Drivers' Championship behind the two Williams drivers Alain Prost (1st) and Damon Hill (3rd), McLaren team leader Ayrton Senna (2nd), the Benetton drivers Michael Schumacher (4th) and Riccardo Patrese (5th) and the Ferrari driver Jean Alesi (6th), Brundle was the most successful driver who did not have an active suspension system in his car and Ligier were the most successful team without an active suspension.
+More points finishes and a third at Imola were achieved in a car without active suspension.
+With finishing seventh in the World Drivers' Championship behind the two Williams drivers Alain Prost (1st) and Damon Hill (3rd), McLaren team leader Ayrton Senna (2nd), the Benetton drivers Michael Schumacher (4th) and Riccardo Patrese (5th) and the Ferrari driver Jean Alesi (6th), Brundle was the most successful driver who did not have an active suspension system in his car and Ligier were the most successful team without an active suspension.